ShreyaR2409/Git-demo/README.md

 # Git-demo
-This is a demo repository
+This is a Demo Repository
 <br>
 Author : Shreya Raut